RavinaRikame07/Devopsnotes/Linux/linux.md

 What is a Package Manager in Linux?

 In simpler words, a package manager is a tool that allows users to install, remove, upgrade, configure, and manage software packages on an operating system.
 The package manager can be a graphical application like a software center or a command line tool like apt-get or pacman.
-You’ll often find me using the term ‘package’ in tutorials and articles.
-To understand a package manager, you must understand what a package is.

 What is a Package?